bergesenha/shadow/README.md

 ## Cloning and Compiling
+Shadow has been tested on Linux with clang and gcc.
+Currently, Shadow does not build with msvc on Windows, however, using Visual Studio with clang should work.

 Make sure to git clone with the --recursive option to pull in the libraries 'helene' and 'metamusil' as submodules.
 Alternatively, clone in the normal way and the git submodule init and submodule update for each dependency.